Online Repository Portal (Ver 2 released Sept 2017)

 Online Repository Portal Overview

 The Online Data Repository is a web-based software application that brings together various data sources to make them available online to stakeholders.
 It allows public administration systems to publish data to a web portal in order to better service its customers and ensure full transparency to the public.
-Data transfers are facilitated through the RDx data exchange standard based on XML formated files.
-The new MCAS 4.0 can publish data directly to the portal provided the MCAS server has an internet connection.
+Data transfers are facilitated through the RDx data exchange service based on the latest RESTful API protocols.
+The new MCAS 4.4 automatically synchronize data with the portal, provided the MCAS server has an internet connection.

-Each dataset is presented in a "desktop”, and allows easy filtering, sorting, data analysis and reporting.
+Each dataset is presented in a "workspace”, and allows easy filtering, sorting, data analysis and reporting.

 Maps module with spatial data